 Naming the top 14 monkeys holding back super plans

-From my conversations with thousands of women over the years, I have compiled a list of the top 14 monkeys that seem to sit on the backs of many women, and stop them from taking super control.
+From my conversations with thousands of women over the years, I have compiled a list of the top 14 monkeys that seem to sit on the shoulders of many women, and stop them from taking super control.
 (A ‘monkey’ is a problem (real or imagined) that stops people from taking action.
 The common expression is usually that a person has a monkey on their back)

 - Superannuation is boring.